tinaColemanNextCentury/owf-wiki/OWF7/OWF-7-Configuration-Installation.md

 For each available security option, there is a specific XML file which must be installed.
 Installing a new security module is accomplished in just a few simple steps.
 For more details, please refer to the [OWF Security](OWF-7-Configuring-OWF-Security) page.

-#5   Operating OWF From Different/Multiple Ports
+#5   Operating OWF From a New Hostname or Port
 Initial OWF configuration is set up so that Tomcat can be run from a local installation.

 Throughout this document, `servername:port` implies a `localhost:8080` or `localhost:8443` location.
-The example below shows how to set up OWF so that it can be used on `5050/5443` through the default security module.
+The example below shows how to set up OWF so that it can be used on `www.foo.com` on ports `5050/5443` through the default security module.
 To enable ports other than `8080/8443` while using Spring Security, the desired ports need to be explicitly edited in Web server configuration file: **conf/server.xml**.

 > _Note: In the event that OWF is running on a server where a port number is already in use, OWF must run from a different port number.
 Two applications cannot bind to the same port._